 Form the dough into a ball and place on a large piece of plastic wrap.
 Press it into a disk and wrap the plastic wrap around the disk.
 Refrigerate the dough for about 5 minutes, then roll it out between two pieces of plastic wrap or a floured surface.

-recipe was from Giada De Larentiis’ Food Network site.
+Strawberry and Rosemary Scones recipe was from Giada De Larentiis’ Food Network site.
 Tracie "I think they would be good, substituting lemon zest for the rosemary, if you are not into the sweet and savory thing.
 I would also cut the Glaze recipe in half, I had a lot left over."